jxom/react-selected/README.md

 ## Why should I use this?

 React Selected has control over select logic and state meaning that you don't have to do much!
-It also has the ability to add WAI-ARIA compliant and other accessibility attributes to the selectable components.
+It also has the ability to add WAI-ARIA compliant and other accessibility attributes to the selectable elements.

 ## Install